michmich112/teleporter/README.md

 ## Installation

 Copy or clone the repo, then open chrome and go to [chrome://extensions/](chrome://extensions/) which will bring you to the extension manager page.
+Set your extensions as `Developer mode`, which can be enabled in the upper right corner.
 On the extension manager, go to the upper left corner to `Load Unpacked`, click on it, then select the repo on your local system.
 Toggle the extension on and you are ready to go.

 ## Usage